Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Methodology

-We define mark weighted angular correlation functions, utilizing the 2D $\beta$-skeleton cosmic web statistics as weighting factors.
-Following the methodologies developed in \cite{Yin+etal+2024}, we use three different quantities in the weighting: \begin{itemize} \item Connection number ($N_{\rm con}$): the number of neighboring galaxies around each galaxy. \item Mean neighbor distance ($\bar{D}_{\rm nei}$): the average distance between each galaxy and its neighboring galaxies. \item Inversed neighbor distance ($1/\bar{D}_{\rm nei}$): the reciprocal of mean neighbor distance. \end{itemize}
+Following the methodologies developed in \cite{Yin+etal+2024}, we use three different quantities in the weighting:\begin{itemize} \item Connection number ($N_{\rm con}$): the number of neighboring galaxies around each galaxy. \item Mean neighbor distance ($\bar{D}_{\rm nei}$): the average distance between each galaxy and its neighboring galaxies. \item Inversed neighbor distance ($1/\bar{D}_{\rm nei}$): the reciprocal of mean neighbor distance. \end{itemize}